Train PPO Agent for Automatic Parking Valet

 For more information on creating Simulink environments, see

 The RL agent in this example is a proximal policy optimization (PPO) agent with a discrete action space.
-PPO agents rely on actor and critic representations to learn the optimal policy.
-The agent maintains deep neural network-based function approximators for the actor and critic.
-To learn more about PPO agents, see Proximal Policy Optimization Agents.
+To learn more about PPO agents, see Proximal Policy Optimization (PPO) Agents.

 Set the random seed generator for reproducibility.